 - Determine the precise spray rate [I/ha] required for the crop protection measure. - 2.
 Determine the required spray pressure. - 3.
-Control terminal / AMASPRAY: - 3.1 Enter the required spray rate into the control terminal. - 3.2 Enter the permissible spray pressure range for the spraying nozzles fitted to the sprayer boom on the control terminal. - 3.3 Switch the control terminal from AUTOMATIC mode over to the MANUAL mode. - 4.
+Operating terminal: - 3.1 Enter the required spray rate into the operating terminal. - 3.2 Enter the permissible spray pressure range for the spraying nozzles fitted to the sprayer boom on the operating terminal - 3.3 Switch the operating terminal from AUTOMATIC mode over to the MANUAL mode. - 4.
 Fill the spray liquid tank with water. - 5.
 Switch on the agitator. - 6.
 Manually set the required spray pressure. - 7.
-Switch on spraying and check that all nozzles are functioning perfectly. - Calculate the individual nozzle output [I/min] at several nozzles.
+Switch on spraying and check that all nozzles are functioning perfectly. - 8.
+Calculate the individual nozzle output [l/min] at several nozzles.
 To do so, hold the quick-check beaker under a nozzle for precisely 30 seconds. - 9.
 Switch off spraying. - 10.
-Calculate the average individual nozzle output [l/ha]. - Using the table on the quick-check beaker. - By calculation. - Using the spray table.
+Calculate the average individual nozzle output [I/ha]. - Using the table on the quick-check beaker. - By calculation. - Using the spray table.